TBarnard91/RealmCalculator/README.md

 /* 2-PERSON RULES

-   An alternate mode is using the score to determine what 2 people will be paid, specifically myself and Nick Keller, who I believe would responsibly use such a financial boost.
+   An alternate mode is using the score to determine what 2 people will be paid, specifically myself and Nick, who I believe would responsibly use such a financial boost.
    Only even-numbered scores will be allowed.
 Divide the score by 2, and then use the result to calculate everything else.
 (0 = 5, 2 = 1.
 4 = 2, 6/1 = 3, 8/2 = 4).
 This does limit
    available options, results in much lower personal scores and therefore incomes.
 */